-Groundwater is defined by the Central Valley Regional Water Quality Control Board (RWQCB) Water Quality Control Plan for the Sacramento and San Joaquin River Basins (Basin Plan) as subsurface water that occurs beneath the ground surface in fully saturated zones within soils and other geologic formations (Central Valley RWQCB 2004).
-The project area is located within the North American Groundwater Subbasin of the Sacramento Valley Groundwater Basin, as delineated in DWR Bulletin 118, California's Groundwater (2003 update) (DWR 2003b).
+The project area is located within the North American Groundwater Subbasin of the Sacramento Valley Groundwater Basin, as delineated in DWR Bulletin 118, California's Groundwater (2003 update) (DWR 2003).
 The eastern boundary of the North American subbasin is a north-south line extending from the Bear River south to Folsom Lake and represents the approximate edge of the alluvial basin where little or no groundwater flows into or out of the groundwater basin from the Sierra Nevada.
 The western portion of the North American subbasin consists of nearly flat flood basin deposits from the Bear, Feather, Sacramento, and American Rivers, and several small eastside tributaries (DWR 2006).

 Regional groundwater flows are predicted to be southwesterly.
 In the vicinity of the proposed project, groundwater elevations and gradients in the area vary considerably, due to the highly fractured nature of the underlying rock.
-For example, groundwater elevations in the project vicinity have ranged from 10 feet or less to greater than 100 feet below the ground surface.
-A geologic study conducted to support this EIR did not encounter groundwater on the project site (Wallace-Kuhl & Associates 2006).
-However, perched groundwater was encountered by the same geologic consultant at an adjacent property to the west at between 5 and 9 feet below existing grades.
-Other recent data for the project vicinity indicates that groundwater elevations are roughly 200 feet below existing site grades (Wallace-Kuhl & Associates 2006).
+Groundwater elevations in the project vicinity can typically range from 10 feet to greater than 200 feet below the ground surface.
+The most recent data for the project site indicates that groundwater south of the site is at an approximate elevation 100 feet above mean sea level, or roughly 200 feet below existing site grades.
+(Wallace-Kuhl & Associates 2005.)